Serphentas/amt-project-1/README.md

 ## Introduction

-The purpose of this app is to provide a simplified version of StackOverflow, with the following features:
+The purpose of Codemad is to provide a simplified version of StackOverflow, with the following features:

 - Anonymous users can:
   - Browse questions and their answers & comments